Welcome! Thank you for visiting Reading Elephant.

 Thus, I decided to offer my research-based phonics books online.
 My phonics books are designed so all kids can learn how to read, including kids with unique learning challenges.
 You can find my phonics books in my shop.

 My reading intervention clinic is located in the greater San Diego area.
 My students often come to me years below grade-level.
-My most common student is a mid-year first grader that doesn’t know letter sounds yet.
-I also work with many second graders that can only read books they’ve memorized, meaning they can’t decode at all!
+I’ve worked with first graders that don’t know letter sounds, second graders that can only read books they’ve memorized, and 4th graders at the Kindergarten reading level.
 Most of my students have IEPs and have been diagnosed with a learning disability.
 I’ve used my decodable books to help these kids learn to read.

 I stay up-to-date on reading research and study the history, cognitive science, and psychology of reading instruction.
 I learned best practices from John Shefelbine, a dyslexia professor and K-3 reading curriculum designer for struggling and dyslexic readers.
 Consequently, I implement reading interventions with only the best research-based methods.